 The Canadian Security Association’s (CANASA) Alarm Technician Course (ATC) provides technicians with everything they need to compete in today’s marketplace.
 Students gain the skills, knowledge, tools, and confidence required to rise above the competition and deliver outstanding service that wins the favour of customers and clients.
 Training also helps technicians deliver effective solutions for preventing false alarms and dispatches.

 Flexible learning to fit any schedule

 ATC is offered online allowing you to learn where and when it works best with your busy schedule.
+A student can expect to dedicate an average of 30 hours over a span of 8 weeks.
 The online course is presented in partnership with Centennial College